Senu-org/senu/project-specs/Task 5 WhatsApp integration/WhatsAppBot.md

 - **Acceptance Criteria:**
   - The webhook at `/api/bot/webhook` successfully receives and logs incoming messages from Twilio.
-  - The `BotService` can send a test message to a specified WhatsApp number.
+  - The `BotService` can send messages to WhatsApp numbers.
 - **Requirements:** 1.1, 4.1, 5.1

 #### 5.2 Implement Intent Parser and Context Management